DeepSouthVoice/DSV-COVID-19/README.md

 # deep-south-covid

-Special thanks to Michael Creel (https://github.com/mrcreel)
+Special thanks to Michael Creel (https://github.com/mrcreel) for his code contributions to the project.

 ## Sources